WordPress Optimize

 • Compression of the individual data packets

-• Optimization of the perceived loading time
+• Optimisation of the perceived loading time

 The loading time will thank you!

-Your e-mail address will not be published.
-Required fields are marked with *
+Your email address will not be published.
+Required fields are marked *